 The mood when driving around is often enhanced by fun Arabic music on the radio when we can find it.
 The DJs here basically talk all day and insert a song here and there.
-It's extremely rare to hear two songs in a row, unless you can pick up radio from Europe – which we can sometimes here in Tabarka.
-Our truck has shortwave radio band, so we've gotten some funky stations like in Chinese; and our favorite to date: nondescript music playing softly while some guy says deliberately (and in English), "the fish is mute; the fish knows everything."
+It's extremely rare to hear two songs in a row, unless you can pick up radio from Europe – which we can sometimes.
+Our truck has shortwave radio band, so we've gotten some funky stations, in Chinese, for example; and our favorite to date: nondescript music playing softly while some guy says deliberately (and in English), "The fish is mute.
+The fish knows everything."
 [I actually wrote an entire essay inspired by these two sentences, which was published in Sou'Wester.
-You can read it on my writing website, HERE.]
-People are quite friendly when driving, particularly down south, everyone waves when we drive by, and smiles or blows kisses.
+I titled it "The Fish is Mute," and you can read it on my writing website, HERE.]
+People are quite friendly -- everyone waves when we drive by in our truck.

 Leaving all the Star Wars stuff behind, we drove on to Kairouan, making a pit stop at El Djem, where the third largest Roman colosseum in the world is.
 The colosseum, though not as big as the one in Rome, is much better preserved.